makerdao/endgame-docs/misc/glossary.md

 **[Scope Framework](../maker-core/scopes-and-frameworks.md):** Set of regulations governing all activities under a Scope.

-**[Stability and Liquidity Scope](../maker-core/list-of-scopes.md):** Secondary Scope that includes cashlike RWA portfolio management, target rate management, and protocol-owned vault management.
+**[Stability Scope (STA)](../maker-core/list-of-scopes.md)**: Scope that codifies the rules related to managing the core stablecoin product, Dai, and supporting factors related to financial stability, such as surplus buffer and decentralized asset reserve.

 **Stability Fee Base Rate (SFBR):** Interest rate which is added to the stability fee rate of some or all vaults.